rust-lang/project-stable-mir/README.md

 as our [github pages website][gh-pages] for more information on our goals and current scope.

-If you are wondering how to use Stable MIR in your project, also see the [rustc_smir crate].
+If you are wondering how to use Stable MIR in your project, also see the [rustc_smir crate][rustc_smir].

 [charter]: ./CHARTER.md
 [gh-pages]: https://rust-lang.github.io/project-stable-mir